mindee/mindee-api-dotnet/docs/api-reference/Mindee/MindeeClient/methods/ParseAsync.md

 To get all the words in the current document.By default, set to false.

+`withCropper`  bool

+To get the cropping results about the current document.By default, set to false.

 ### Remarks

 With full text doesn't work for all the types.
 Check the API documentation first.